Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/stickers.md

 For the remaining page, the accessibility of the stickers will be set and considered as a decorating image aka : `aria-hidden="true" focusable="false"`.

-If the sticker stands for a functionnality of the site and not as a decorative element, please read the examples below in order to have a good idea of what is needed for stickers.
+If the sticker stands for a functionality of the site and not as a decorative element, please read the examples below in order to have a good idea of what is needed for stickers.
 See [more](https://a11y-guidelines.orange.com/fr/articles/svg-accessibles/).

 {{< example >}}
 <div class="row align-items-center my-5">